 A blowout is a type of men’s haircut that is designed to appear wind-blown and a little wild.
-The look is characterised by a full-volume top, which is styled tall, and short or faded sides.
+The look is characterized by a full-volume top, which is styled tall, and short or faded sides.

 For those who don’t recall the ’90s bowl cut, the style features a straight cut fringe with the sides and back of the hair cut to the same length.
 Today, the modern bowl cut is messier than its predecessor with a less severe undercut.

 A buzz cut is a simple and short haircut for gents.
 It is identifiable by its length, which is clipped very close to the head with electric clippers.
 Thanks to its ultra-short length, buzz cuts are a very easy style to wear and maintain.
 They require no styling and just need a quick trim when the length starts to grow out.

 A Caesar cut is a type of men’s hairstyle that features short, horizontally straight cut bangs.
 The look, which is also short on the top, back, and sides, was named after Julius Caesar.

 A comb-over is a classic men’s hairstyle that consists of a long section of hair on top of the head that is parted to one side and combed toward the other.
 The cut, which can help make hair appear full, is often popular with gents with fine hair.

 A crew cut is a type of men’s haircut where the upright hair on the top of the head is cut short.
 Additionally, the sides are cut or tapered exceptionally short to create a neat and tidy appearance.

 Today, a disconnected undercut is one of the most popular hairstyles for daring gents.
 The cut features a longer length of hair on top and significantly shorter sides.
 Unlike taper and fade styles, the disconnected undercut forgoes any gradual change in length and opts for a bold contrast instead.